yunruse/Noether/README.md

 ## Thank you!

-From schoolchild to scientist, all feedback is appreciated.
-This project is large, and somehow wants to appeal to every single person who would ever use a calculator, so it'll never be perfect :)
+This project is large, and I want it to appeal to anybody who has ever measured anything.
+I'd love one day to adapt it into a mobile app so it could make everyone's life that little bit easier.
+So, that said, please send feedback!

 Oh, and while you're here – Noether is in early development.
-Please consider supporting me on [Patreon].
+Please consider supporting me on [Patreon] :)

 [Patreon]: https://patreon.com/yunruse